College of Arts, Sciences, and Letters

 |Women's and Gender Studies||AB|

 Integrative Studies offers the student an opportunity to design an AB or BS degree program from three 12 or 15+ credit hour fields of study called Concentrations.

 Certain introductory courses, designated as pre-major or prerequisites, are designed to give students the knowledge and skills needed in the advanced courses.
 Undecided students will find these courses helpful in making a decision about majoring in the field.

 A program of study in a major should be planned in consultation with a CASL academic advisor and faculty program mentor.

 The following rules apply to most majors:

 - Generally in most single discipline majors, at least 30 upper-level credit hours are required.
 At least 24 credit hours must be taken in the field of the major and some majors require at least 6 credit hours of cognate courses.
 A cognate course is in a related field.

 - The courses used to fulfill the 30 or more upper-level credit hours must be numbered 300-499 or 3000-4999.

 - Courses taken as pre-major/prerequisites may not be counted in the major.

-- At the minimum, students must complete between 12 and 15 (or more) of the 30 credit hours at UM-Dearborn.
+- At a minimum, students must complete between 12 and 15 (or more) of the 30 credit hours at UM-Dearborn.
 Students transferring upper-level credits from other institutions should check with their academic advisor for specifics of this residency requirement.

-- Courses used in the major or minor cannot be taken P/F (Pass/Fail)
+- Courses used in the major, cognate, or minor/concentration cannot be taken P/F (Pass/Fail)

 Double Major (Optional)

 Students who want a double major must meet all requirements in two fields and must officially declare, and be approved for, both majors, in the CASL Office of Advising and Academic Success, Room 1039 CB.
 Courses that satisfy major and/or cognate requirements for more than one field can be applied simultaneously to both fields.The Business Studies major may only be a second major.

 Recognition of A Minor (Optional)